- Can you live on $1000 a month in Puerto Rico?

 The most common jobs held by residents of Puerto Rico, by number of employees, are Cashiers (46,782 people), Secretaries and administrative assistants, except legal, medical, and executive (44,504 people), and Janitors & building cleaners (32,089 people).

-How do you buy a house in Puerto Rico?
+Can I buy a house in Puerto Rico?